joshcrypt/sendy-deploymentworkflow/README.md

 * Cloud Formation is a DevOps tool that is used to automate infrastructure and service creation.

 ### AWS Elastic Container Service
+The clustered EC2 instances can be cofigured to Route 53 to have TTLs set to 60 seconds, such that there is no sowntime and the DNS record can ve pointed to the correct cluster.
 The Docker Container is packaged inside an AWS Elastic Container Service instance.
 Once CloudFormation creates a task definition to update the stack, it then informs AWS Elastic Container Service to fetch the docker image from AWS Elastic Container registry in order to replace the old task with the new task.
 Once the docker image is deployed in the containerized environment it can then be tested using the serivce URL provided by the CLoudFormation step.
 CodePipeline provides a dashboard to be able to view the deployment steps and stages.